hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 If you get stuck at any time, simply run `vault path-help aws` or with a subpath for interactive help output.

+## A Note on STS Permissions

+Vault generates STS tokens using the IAM credentials passed to aws/config.

+Those credentials must have two properties:

+- They must have permissions to call sts:GetFederatedToken.
+- The capabilities of those credentials have to be at least as permissive as those requested by policies attached to the STS creds.

+If either of those conditions are not met, a "403 not-authorized" error will be returned.

+See http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html for more details.

 ## A Note on Consistency